Living Conditions in Togo

 Peace Corps Volunteers are expected to live at a level similar to that of their host country counterparts.
 Volunteers receive a monthly allowance in local currency (Franc CFA) that is sufficient to live at the level of the villagers in their community.
 The allowance is adequate to cover food, household supplies, clothing, limited transportation, utilities, and a few other expenses.

-Handling banking issues from Togo can be difficult, sometimes impossible.
+Peace Corps Volunteers are encouraged to add a trusted family member or friend to their bank accounts in the U.S. or to grant them power of attorney.
+While accessing U.S. accounts via online banking can resolve many issues, having a second party attached to your finances can make your life less stressful.
 Make sure your credit cards will not expire while you are in Togo and that you alert your bank to your travel plans.
 It is not uncommon for banks to shut off debit or credit cards due to "unusual activity" (that is, traveling in Togo and the region) or for cards to be stolen or lost.
+Having a second party attached to your finances can make your life much easier to help sort out any problems you may encounter.

 Food and diet

-Your diet will consist of food available in the community in which you live—locally grown foods or a combination of local and locally available imported (usually preserved/canned) foods.
-A typical Togolese meal is corn or millet "pâte" (paste), accompanied by any of a variety of tasty sauces that are considered by most Americans to be hot/spicy.
-Rice and beans, usually eaten for breakfast, is another common meal.
+Your diet will consist of food available in the community in which you live—locally grown foods or a combination of local and imported foods (usually preserved/canned) that can be purchased in Togo.
+A typical Togolese meal consists of corn or millet-based foods (paste or pâte), pounded yam (fufu), accompanied by a variety of tasty tomato, sesame or peanut sauces and a spicy condiment.
+Rice and beans (ayimolou), usually eaten for breakfast, is another common meal.
 There is far less variety in meals than many Americans are accustomed to.
 Meat is available throughout Togo, as is dried fish, but fresh fish is only available in larger towns.
-Fruits and vegetables are seasonal, limiting the diversity of a strictly vegetarian diet at certain times of year, especially in more remote areas.
-Tofu (soy) is available in larger towns.
+Fruits and vegetables are seasonal, which limits the diversity of a strictly vegetarian diet at certain times of year, especially in more remote areas.
+Tofu (soy) and wagashi (traditional cheese) are available in many communities.

 Transportation